Scholarships & Special needs

-Without prejudice to high academic standards, in order to ensure geographical diversity among students, no more than three of the students selected for a scholarship should have the same nationality.
+Without prejudice to high academic standards, in order to ensure geographical diversity among students, no more than 10% of the students selected for a scholarship should have the same nationality (this rule does not apply to top-up scholarships for targeted regions — see above).
+Beyond this threshold, students can be enrolled without scholarship.

 Eligibility

-All applicants, wherever they come from, are eligible for Erasmus Mundus Joint Master Degree (EMJMD) scholarships provided they fulfill the minimum academic requirements, as stated on the admission page and with the following exceptions and conditions:
+All applicants, wherever they come from, are eligible for an Erasmus Mundus Joint Master (EMJM) scholarship provided they fulfill the minimum academic requirements, as stated on the admission page and with the following exceptions and conditions:

-- Students who have previously obtained an EMJMD scholarship or an Erasmus Mundus Master Course or Erasmus Mundus Joint Doctorate scholarship are not eligible;
+- Students who have previously obtained an EMJM scholarship are not eligible;

-- EMJMD scholarship holders cannot benefit from another EU funded scholarship scheme to follow the same EMJMD course and this for the entire period of the course.
+- EMJM scholarship holders cannot benefit from another EU funded scholarship scheme to follow the same EMJM course and this for the entire period of the course.

 Other scholarships